FromtonRouge/qmk_firmware/keyboards/handwired/kaladrius/readme.md

 - Thumbs keys must be closer to the index column to avoid bad wrists movements
 - Thumbs layout must be optimized for Jackdaw
+- Because of the 2 previous points the keyboard must 3D Printed and the design must be parametric (that's why I chose OpenSCAD)
 - It's possible to switch to a "normal" keyboard layout (for me Colemak)
-- The keyboard is easy to build even if it takes time
+- The keyboard is easy to build even if it takes time.
+That's why it's not really splitted
-- The development board must have enough memory for several dictionaries (that's why I have chosen the Teensy 3.2)
+- The development board must have enough memory for several dictionaries (that's why I chose the Teensy 3.2)

 I named it "Kaladrius" because the Keyboard looks like a white bird and in Roman mythology the Caladrius is a white bird that can heal someone...